TobikoData/sqlmesh/docs/faq/faq.md

     SQLMesh requires storing state information about projects and when their transformations were run.
 By default, it stores this information in the same database where the models run.

     Unlike data transformations, storing state information requires database transactions.
 Some databases, like BigQuery, aren’t optimized for executing transactions, so storing state information in them can slow down your project.
 If this occurs, you can store state information in a different database, such as PostgreSQL, that executes transactions more efficiently.

+## Scheduling

+??? question "How do I run SQLMesh models on a schedule?"
+    You can run SQLMesh models using the [built-in scheduler](../guides/scheduling.md#built-in-scheduler) or with the native [Airflow integration](../integrations/airflow.md).

+    Both approaches use each model's `cron` parameter to determine when the model should run - see the [question about `cron` above](#cron-question) for more information.

+    The built-in scheduler works by executing the command `sqlmesh run`.
+A sensible approach to running on your project on a schedule is to use Linux’s `cron` tool to execute `sqlmesh run` on a cadence at least as frequent as your briefest SQLMesh model `cron` parameter.
+For example, if your most frequent model’s `cron` is hour, the `cron` tool should execute `sqlmesh run` at least every hour.

+??? question "How do I use SQLMesh with Airflow?"
+    SQLMesh has first-class support for Airflow - learn more [here](../integrations/airflow.md).

 ## Warnings and Errors